Toward quantum-noise-limited interferometric measurements of optical nonlinearity in vacuum: Results

 \subsection{Residual Noise}

-The discrepancy between the expected shot noise and the HFPNS-corrected result, referred to as residual noise, is most likely induced by relative difference in the optical path of the prompt and delayed beams, or by instabilities in the delay line both of which can distort the relative intensity profiles prior to their injection into the interferometer.
-In particular, the delay line used to generate the delayed pulse before entering in the Sagnac interferometer is sensitive to mechanical vibrations, thereby introducing relative fluctuations between prompt and delay signals.
+The discrepancy between the expected shot-noise limit and the HFPNS-corrected result, referred to here as residual noise, is likely associated with relative difference in the optical path of the prompt and delayed beams, or by instabilities in the delay line both of which can distort the relative intensity profiles prior to their injection into the interferometer.
+In particular, the delayed pulse propagates through an additional optical delay-line section before entering the Sagnac interferometer and may therefore experience slightly different optical-path fluctuations and mechanical transfer functions compared to the prompt pulse.

-For the further analysis this residual noise, we investigate the Fourier transformation of the HFPNS-corrected barycenter signal.
-The resulting power spectrum density (PSD) is shown in Figure~\ref{fig8:PSD-of-HFPNS-Direct}.
-Two clear resonance peaks are observed in the spectrum at distinct frequencies, which are attributed to mechanical instabilities of the delay line.
-As discussed in the conclusion, while ongoing efforts aim to improve the mechanical stabilization of the delay stage, these relative noise contributions can also be suppressed at the analysis level.
+This interpretation is further supported by the comparison of the raw prompt and delayed barycenter fluctuations prior to the HFPNS correction.
+Reminding Figure~\ref{fig:raw-barycenter-plots}, the delayed pulses systematically exhibit larger fluctuations than the prompt pulses, with measured fluctuation amplitudes of $\sigma_y^{\mathrm{Delay}} \approx 9.17~\mu\mathrm{m}$ and $\sigma_y^{\mathrm{Prompt}} \approx 8.15~\mu\mathrm{m},$ respectively.
+This relative difference of approximately (10$\%$) supports the interpretation that the prompt and delayed pulses experience slightly different residual fluctuations due to differences in their optical paths and mechanical environments.

-In this work, we study two approaches for this purpose: the use of back-reflection signals as an auxiliary reference, and the application of passive numerical filtering to the corrected barycenter signal.
+To further investigate the origin of these residual fluctuations, the Fourier analysis of the HFPNS-corrected barycenter signal was performed.
+The resulting amplitude spectral density (ASD), shown in Figure~\ref{fig8:PSD-of-HFPNS-Direct}, exhibits two pronounced narrow-band resonance peaks at distinct frequencies.
+These spectral features are likely associated with residual mechanical vibrations of the delay-line section or incident beam pointing fluctuations.